sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 There are different kinds of optimizers, which need some tensor operations.
 There are many mature math libraries developed with C++.
 For example, [eigen](https://gitlab.com/libeigen/eigen) is used in TensorFlow and Paddle, [aten](https://github.com/pytorch/pytorch/tree/master/aten) is used in Pytorch.
 These math libraries provide abundant tensor operators and support both CPU and GPU.
 Besides, these math libraries could call some state-of-the-art blas libraries internally, such as MKL and cuBLAS.
 With these math libraries, the operators in optimizers could be implemented easily and efficiently.

 It seems that there are few math libraries in Go.
 [Gosl](https://github.com/cpmech/gosl) is no longer active, and [gonum](https://github.com/gonum/gonum) does not support MKL.
 Generally, the math library ecology of Go is far from competing to C++.
-And we also have some faint worry with the performance of math libraries in Go.
+And we also have some worry with the performance of math libraries in Go.

 ## Scheduling

 In C++, we use thread based scheduling.
 Threads are scheduled by the operating system.
 Usually, we will implement a thread pool for computation, and another thread pool for IO.
-The parameter optimzation will be processed by the computation thread pool in parallel.
+The parameter optimization will be processed by the computation thread pool in parallel.
 In further, to reduce the overhead of context switching, we could bind a thread to a certain CPU core by setting CPU affinity to the thread.
 It will increase the cache hit rate of a CPU core.

 In Go, there is no concept of thread, we use goroutine instead.
 Goroutines are scheduled by Go runtime.
 Goroutine is not preemptive.
 There are four classes of events that occur in Go programs that allow the scheduler to make scheduling decisions.
-This does not mean it will always happen on one of these events.
+This does not mean it will always happen in one of these events.
 It means the scheduler gets the opportunity.

 - The use of the keyword `go`
 - Garbage collection